hummatli/AndroidAppUpdater/README.md

 Thats all.
 If you have any probelm with setting and using library please let me know.
 Write to settarxan@gmail.com.
 I will help.

 #Contribution
+I am open to here offers and opinions from you

 * Fork it
 * Star it
 * Add your own stuff